A guide to makers' shops and galleries

 The shops/ galleries need to curate their stock and so the application process is necessary and competitive.

 Applications for these shops usually involve an online form where you provide details of you/ your business and nice photos of your goods.
 Some applications are only open a few times per year, but others are just ongoing.
 Signing up to the shop’s newsletter or following them on Instagram is the best way to find out.
+January is often when many shops have a shout out for new stock.

 Shall I just walk in?
 Yes you could but the owner is often not there, or the staff are not allowed to take direct applications.
 Even if the right person is there, they are usually dealing with customers and will just tell you to email them.
 This is because they get a lot of unsuitable walk-ins!